burtonator/langcat/README.md

 Overview
 ========

-Langcat is a document langauge classifier based on ngram document distribution.
+Langcat is a document language classifier based on ngram document distribution.
 It takes a given set of documents, parses them into profiles/categories, and then allows the developer to classify language based on the input text.